top of page

 Marie Gerrard

 After graduating from RMIT, Marie spent her working life as a medical laboratory scientist working first in diagnostic pathology laboratories and then in infectious diseases diagnostics.
 She did some consulting work with the WHO in biosafety and biosecurity.
-Marie also has qualifications in immunology.
+Marie also has qualifications in immunology, and holds a Master of Development studies from Deakin University.
 Biological sciences led to her interest in the environment.
 Marie’s other long term interests have been in Human Rights and public health.
-She is currently on the board of Nexus Primary Health and an active member of the Rotary Club of Southern Mitchell as the International Director and as the club Environmental representative.
+She is an active member of the Rotary Club of Southern Mitchell as the International Director and as the club Environmental representative.
+Marie is a member of Mitchell Environment Advisory Commitee, advising local Council.

 Committee-Buchanan-5.12.22.JPG